-Security Services > HTTPS Proxy, click Enable and Edit Settings .
+Step 1 Security Services > HTTPS Proxy, click Enable and Edit Settings.

 The HTTPS Proxy License Agreement appears.

-2 Read the terms of the HTTPS Proxy License Agreement, and click Accept. } Verify the Enable HTTPS Proxy field is enabled. ļ In the HTTPS Ports to Proxy field, enter the ports the appliance should check for HTTPS traffic.
-Port 443 is the default port. • naximum number of ports for which the Web Security appliance can serve as proxy is 30, which les both HTTP and HTTPS.
-Uploa d or generate a root/signing certificate to use for decryption.
+- Step 2 Read the terms of the HTTPS Proxy License Agreement, and click Accept. - Step 3 Verify the Enable HTTPS Proxy field is enabled. - Step 4 In the HTTPS Ports to Proxy field, enter the ports the appliance should check for HTTPS traffic.
+Port 443 is the default port.

+The maximum number of ports for which the Web Security appliance can serve as proxy is 30, which includes both HTTP and HTTPS.

+Step 5 Upload or generate a root/signing certificate to use for decryption.

 If the appliance has both an uploaded certificate and key pair and a generated certificate and key pair, it only uses the certificate and key pair currently selected in the Root Certificate for Signing section.

-In the HTTPS Transparent Request section, select one of the following options: • Decrypt the HTTPS request and redirect for authentication • D eny the HTTPS request etting only applies to transactions that use IP address as the authentication surrogate and when the as not yet been authenticated.
-Note This field only appears when the appliance is deployed in transparent mode.
-Applications that Use HTTPS section, choose whether to enable decryption for enhanced eation visibility and control.
-Note Decryption may cause some applications to fail unless the root certificate for signing is installed on the client.
+- Step 6 In the HTTPS Transparent Request section, select one of the following options: - Decrypt the HTTPS request and redirect for authentication - Deny the HTTPS request

+This setting only applies to transactions that use IP address as the authentication surrogate and when the user has not yet been authenticated.

+This field only appears when the appliance is deployed in transparent mode.

+Step 7 In the Applications that Use HTTPS section, choose whether to enable decryption for enhanced application visibility and control.

+Decryption may cause some applications to fail unless the root certificate for signing is installed on the client.
 For more information on the appliance root certificate, see.
-Suhm it and commit your changes Subm it and commit your changes.